pactflow/docs.pactflow.io/website/docs/docs/on-premises/security-audit-report.md

      - /bin
 ```

+The difficulty that tools have in identifying the correct version of Ruby can lead to false positives being reported.
+Please check the version of Ruby before submitting a vulnerability report.

+## Identifying the installed gem versions

 To list the gems installed on the Pactflow image run:

 ```
 docker run --rm -it --entrypoint gem quay.io/pactflow/enterprise:latest "list"
 ```

-The difficulty that tools have in identifying the correct version of Ruby can lead to false positives being reported.
-Please check the version of Ruby and the version of the affected gem before submitting a vulnerability report.

 ## Known vulnerabilities